 WP2Static does include some advanced settings, but most sites should be fine with the defaults.

-To publish your static WordPress site, make sure that you’re in the Deploy static website tab.
+To publish your static WordPress site, ensure you’re in the Deploy static website tab.
 Then, select your destination from the drop-down at the top.
 Again, for this example, we’re using the ZIP archive method.

 Once you select your destination, you’ll see a list of settings that apply to that specific destination.

-For a ZIP archive, all you need to do is enter the Destination URL for your live website.
+For a ZIP archive, you only need to enter the Destination URL for your live website.
 For example, if you’re hosting your static site at https://staticwebsite.com, enter that in the Destination URL box.

-For other deployment methods, you’ll need to also enter details to connect to your destination.
+For other deployment methods, you must also enter details to connect to your destination.

 Then, click the Start static site export button.